How to Use nhooyr/websocket (Modern WebSocket Library) in Go

 Use `nhooyr/websocket` by importing the package and calling `websocket.Dial` to establish a connection, then use the returned `Conn` object to read and write messages with automatic framing and compression handling.

-Here is a minimal client example that connects to a server, sends a text message, and reads the response:
+Here is the simplest client that connects to a server, sends a message, and waits for a reply.

 package main